 The Last Meeting

 My abuser had already been sentenced and was serving his brief stint in prison, my parents were in the middle of a messy divorce, I was living with my mother, and my life was upside down.
 The effects of the abuse were in full force and I had recently been prescribed antidepressants and sleeping aids to combat my extreme mood swings and emotional outbursts.
 I was half-heartedly studying vocal performance at the University of Idaho and was dating someone I knew from the university.
 He was not an outstanding fellow.
-My mom was worried about me, to say the least, and begged me to meet with Doug.
+My mom was worried about me and begged me to meet with Doug.
 At this time I was phasing out of attending Christ Church and was extremely reluctant to go to the meeting, but I wanted to salvage my strained relationship with my mom so I agreed to go.

 When I showed up at Doug's office he asked if I'd be more comfortable having the receptionist in the room with us.
 I said I didn't care, so it remained just the two of us.
 To be honest, I wasn't even sure why I was there or what the meeting was to be about.